-The Company's net revenues for the three months ended June 30, 2024 and 2023 consisted of approximately \$5.4 million and \$1.8 million, respectively, of hardware and software bundled systems for which revenue is transferred at a point in time.
-The Company's net revenues for the six months ended June 30, 2024 and 2023 consisted of approximately \$14.8 million and \$3.6 million, respectively, of hardware and software bundled systems for which revenue is transferred at a point in time.
-The Company's remaining net revenue for the three months ended June 30, 2024 and 2023 of approximately \$1 million and \$0.96 million, respectively, related to PCS revenue and other services which are transferred over time.
-The Company's remaining net revenue for the six months ended June 30, 2024 and 2023 of approximately \$2.2 million and \$2.1 million, respectively, related to PCS revenue and other services which are transferred over time.
+The Company's net revenues for the nine months ended September 30, 2024 and 2023 consisted of approximately \$6.5 million and \$4.4 million, respectively, of hardware and software bundled systems for which revenue is transferred at a point in time The Company's remaining net revenue for the nine months ended September 30, 2024 and 2023 of approximately \$3.3 million and \$3.7 million, respectively, related to PCS revenue and other services which are transferred over time.
 Within each product category, contract terms, conditions and economic factors affecting the nature, amount, timing, and uncertainty around revenue recognition and cash flow are substantially similar.